radishmouse/atljs-react-talk/toy/README.md

 And, `getDOMNode` is a React method that gives you access to the DOM element.
 (Remember: React components are *not* DOM elements.
 They are functions that return representations of DOM elements.)

+# Owners (a definition)

 # React Developer Tools

+You can play with a component's state and see the component (and any affected sub-components) update.
+If you change a component's props, the next time its owner(/parent) re-renders, the prop will get overwritten.

+The component that triggered a breakpoint will be highlighted.
+Shift + Up will take you to a component's owner.